A-Kern/hw3/scripts_files/Assignment.md

+Scripts are found in block_times/scripts as well as scripts_files/scripts

 mrt-timing-01.sh and mrt_ folders relate to Part II: Reproduce RSFgen

 mrt-timing-02.sh and mrt_ini folders relate to Part II: Control ITI

 mrt-timing-03.sh and mrt_lnr folders relate to Part II: Limit the number of repetitions

-Unfortunately I ran out of time, so I wasn't able start on Part III yet, but I intend to complete and push that later just so I can make sure I'm doing that stuff correctly, even if I can't get the credit for it.
+Only 90 minutes late!

-The scripts are messy, but I'm aware of that and intend to clean them up later.
+The scripts are messy, but I'm aware of that and intend to clean them up later (or not).

 ### Q1